atayalan/sctp_ko/README.md

-# sctp_ko
+# Ataya Linux SCTP Release Image

-Linux SCTP driver release objects.
+This repository contains the Linux SCTP driver module objects only.

 SCTP driver is kept in a separate branch based on SCTP driver version.